muquit/cubic-ubuntu-server-fix/docs/install.md

 # Install pre-built package

 1. A pre-built package is available for your convenience.
 Please download the pre-built .deb package from the [Releases](https://github.com/muquit/cubic-ubuntu-server-fix/releases/tag/1.0.1) page.
-If you want to build the package yourself, please look at the [Building from source](#building-from-source)section.
+If you want to build the package yourself, please look at the [Building from source](#building-from-source) section.

 2. Install the package:
    ```bash